Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

 Permissions
 ---------------------------------------------------------------------------------
-advancedcircuits_reloadcfg - to reload the configuration file. self declared permissions in the configuration file.
+ac_reloadcfg - to reload the configuration file. self declared permissions in the configuration file.